mosaicml/composer/docs/source/trainer/performance_tutorials/profiling.md

 ## Instantiate the Trainer and configure profiling

-Next we instantiate an instance of the `Trainer` and configure following profiling options:
+Next we instantiate an instance of the {class}`~.Trainer` and configure following profiling options:

 - Name of the `profiler_trace_file`
 - Location of the Torch Profiler `torch_trace_dir`
 - Specify profiling window
-- Limit the scope of the training run
+- Limit the duration of the training run to keep the size of the `profiler_trace_file` manageable

 ```{literalinclude} ../../../../examples/profiler_demo.py
 :language: python